LikeStrangersDo/Gongda_Python_summary/README.md

 2. GEOS-Chem Python: https://github.com/geoschem/GEOSChem-python-tutorial

 ## Official guides
 Offical guides provide complete introduction to the packages.
 And normally you can just search for keywords to jump to what is helpful.
-You can browse the "Examples" or "Gallery" to see the main applications of the package.
+You can also browse the "Examples" or "Gallery" to see the main applications of the package.
 Here I list some of the core packages used in research:

 0. Numpy: https://numpy.org/doc/stable/
 1. Pandas: https://pandas.pydata.org/docs/user_guide/index.html#user-guide